jessstringham/thisxorthat/docs/about.md

 ## Education

- * University of Edinburgh, MSc in Artificial Intelligence (Machine Learning), with distinction 2018
+ * University of Edinburgh, MSc in Artificial Intelligence (Machine Learning), 2018
- * Harvey Mudd College, BSc in Computer Science, with distinction 2013
+ * Harvey Mudd College, BSc in Computer Science, 2013

 ## Talks and things outside of work